 |***Contact Shawna Freeman (firstname.lastname@example.org) for advising if you already have completed the above or similar related instruction courses.|

 The WES department at Highline College can provide tuition assistance and support services for some CE short-term certificates and professional/technical AAS programs if a student meets funding and program eligibility criteria.
 Please visit Start Next Quarter to see if you pre-qualify for an invitation to attend Highline’s free education planning workshop through the WES department.
 If invited, it will be determined at the workshop whether you are eligible for funding.
 For general information, please visit WES online or call 206-592-3802.

 Many companies offer generous reimbursement and some even pay up front for your tuition.
 Please contact your HR department for more information about your company’s unique reimbursement plan.

 Students can begin the program any quarter.
 However, students must complete the BUSN 224: Capstone course during their final quarter.

 How do I register?

-Once your myHighline account is activated, you can call Continuing Education at (206) 870-3785 to register or visit Highline’s website.
+- Once your myHighline account is activated, visit Highline’s Registration Website or call the Continuing Education department at 206-592-3785 to begin your registration process.

 Human Resources Certificate Course Descriptions